 Cases to represent lowest load on same day as the corresponding seasonal case (not a minimum case).
 For example, (YR) FAL2 case represents the lowest load on the same day as the (YR) FAL1 case.

-Case to represent the absolute minimum load expected for the year
+Case to represent the absolute minimum load expected for the year.

-Case to represent a high wind generation dispatch and corresponding load level that is greater than the minimum case, but lower the summer peak case.
+Case to represent a high renewable generation dispatch and absolute minimum load expected for the year.

 3.2.1 Updates